 2. The Nuclear Overhauser Effect increases the area of individual peaks depending on the extent to which DD relaxation versus other pathways relax a particular carbon.

 Spectra with minimal NOE enhancement can be obtained by using the inverse gated decoupling technique, in which the decoupler is on only during the short acquisition time, but off otherwise, so that only a small NOE enhancement builds up.

 An alternative technique for obtaining integrable spectra is to use the relaxation reagent Cr(acac)3, which will shorten T1 for all carbons by the action of unpaired electrons on the chromium.
 This will both reduce the saturation problems (by decreasing T1) and reduce or eliminate the NOE enhancement (by reducing or eliminating proton-carbon DD relaxation).
 Unfortunately, it is not feasible to add Cr(acac)3 to all samples.

-For most quadrupolar nuclei (6Li is a rare exception) the principal relaxation pathway is quadrupolar relaxation, so that little or no NOE can be detected.
-Even many spin ½ nuclei with large chemical shift ranges (e.g., 77Se, 199Hg, 125Te), show no NOE as a result of proton decoupling because the principal relaxation pathway is the CSA mechanism (Chemical Shift Anisotropy).
+NOE is observed only for nuclei relaxing by the dipole-dipole (DD) mechanism.
+For most quadrupolar nuclei (6Li is a rare exception) the principal relaxation pathway is the QR mechanism, so that little or no NOE can be detected.
+Even many spin ½ nuclei with large chemical shift ranges (e.g., 77Se, 199Hg, 125Te) show no NOE as a result of proton decoupling because the principal relaxation pathway is the CSA mechanism (Chemical Shift Anisotropy).